thoughtspot/thoughtspot.github.io/_admin/system-monitor/worksheets.md

 ---
 title: [System worksheets]
+summary: "Learn about the system worksheets that ThoughtSpot provides."
+last_updated: 11/18/2019
 toc: false
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-Most of the monitoring information in **System Health** are sourced from system worksheet which administrators can view, but not modify.
+Most of the monitoring information in **System Health** comes from system worksheet which administrators can view, but not modify.
 The underlying tables are protected system tables that cannot be accessed directly.
 However, administrators can create new, custom monitoring reports from the worksheets.